wp-plugins/pinpoll/readme.txt

 = 2.1 =
 * Removed max answers field, added eternal slider, faster (ad-hoc) loading

+= 2.2 =
+* New base domain is pinpoll.com

 == Upgrade Notice ==
 * This is the very first version, we keep improving the widget on a regular basis - stay tuned!
-* Please report any bugs to support@pinpoll.net
+* Please report any bugs to support@pinpoll.com